ggallagher31/xenomai-3-alpha-images/README.md

 We need to have an sdcard with two partitions, one will hold the rootfs and the other will hold the boot files (kernel, bootloader, devicetree etc).

-Preparing sdcard:
+Preparing Sdcard:
 ------------------------------
 Create two partitions, one will be FAT32, one will be EXT-4 Partition sizes can vary; your FAT32 parition can be about 64MB and the rest can be EXT-4

 Creating the partitions is a excercise for the reader, but the easiest way to do this is to use a tool like gparted.

-Copy Rootfs and boot files:
+Copy Rootfs And Boot Files:
 --------------------------------
 Copy the boot files to the boot partition: rsync -aAxv ./rpi2_boot_modules/boot/* <path to sdcard>/boot/